 W. Michael Sharma-Crawford is an aggressive litigator and compassionate advocate of fairness in immigration law.
 As a former law enforcement officer, Michael has a deeper understanding of the challenges of immigration law enforcement, detainment issues and litigation.
 Michael frequently handles complex immigration proceedings where current statutes require greater experience and understanding.

-Michael has instructed at the American Immigration Law Foundation Litigation Institute.
-He has also lectured about immigration law to the Johnson County Bar Association, Kansas Bar Association, and Kansas and Missouri Public Defenders.
+Michael frequently lectures at the AILA national and mid-year conferences.
+He has also lectured about immigration law to the Kansas and Missouri Bar Associations, and Kansas and Missouri Public Defenders.

 Michael was one of the attorneys who was counsel on the successful Supreme Court Appeal, Mellouli v.
 Lynch 135 S. Ct.
 1980 (2015).
 He has successfully argued other cases before the Circuit Courts of Appeal and has handled many successful matters before the Board of Immigration Appeals.